prerana-b/algorithms/README.md

 # Algorithms
-1. Sorting: Arranging a list of numbers in ascending order.
+1. **Sorting**: Arranging a list of numbers in ascending order.
 The algorithms implemented are:
    * Bubble Sort
    * Insertion Sort
    * Selection Sort